kaliypsocraft/something-awesome/ANALYSIS.md

 However, side-channel attacks can in some cases obtain them using unintended information leaks.
 An example of a side-channel attack we can conduct in the real world is, consider the following scenario.

 !!! info Analogy
     Suppose you ask your indecisive friend where to eat.
-You ask them 'Do you want to go to Restaurant A or Restaurant B'
+You ask them 'Do you want to go to Restaurant A or Restaurant B' They say I don't mind.
+You say what about Restaurant A, they pause and say ok...
+But when you say Restaurant B, they immediately say yes.
+You know it is Restaurant B which they want.
+This is an pseudo-example :).